Randy Arozarena Player Props: Rays vs. White Sox

-On Friday, Randy Arozarena (.605 slugging percentage in past 10 games, including two home runs) and the Tampa Bay Rays face the Chicago White Sox, whose starting pitcher will be Lucas Giolito.
-First pitch is at 7:10 PM ET.
+Randy Arozarena -- with a slugging percentage of .605 in his past 10 games, including two home runs -- will be in action for the Tampa Bay Rays versus the Chicago White Sox, with Lance Lynn on the mound, on April 29 at 7:10 PM ET.

-In his last game he had a hitless performance (0-for-5) against the White Sox.
+He strung together two hits (going 2-for-4) in his most recent game against the White Sox.

 Randy Arozarena Game Info & Props vs. the White Sox